Tiny Homes, Affordable Permanent Housing for College Aged Foster Youth in California

 - Can you permanently live in a tiny home?

+Sometimes people ask, “Are tiny homes legal in California?”
 Tiny homes aren’t technically “illegal” anywhere in California.
-That is to say, they aren’t necessarily specifically outlawed.
 But depending on your jurisdiction, they could be categorized in a way that violates zoning laws.
 For example, a city may have laws against living in a recreational vehicle in certain zones.
-You could get into trouble if you park (and live) in a back yard in that city, since they consider a tiny house a recreational vehicle.
+You could get into trouble if you park (and live) in a backyard in that city since they consider a tiny house a recreational vehicle.

 According to Business Insider, California is the most popular place in the country for tiny home living.
 In fact, Fresno was the first city in the nation to approve tiny homes on wheels as legal dwelling units.
-Parking a tiny home on wheels as a back yard ADU in Los Angeles became legal in December 2019.
+Parking a tiny home on wheels as a backyard accessory dwelling unit (ADU) in Los Angeles became legal in December 2019.
 There are many tiny home communities all around California.

 - Los Angeles (visit here to see LA zoning laws for tiny houses on wheels)